ksync/ksync/README.md

     kubectl get po --selector=app=app
     ```

-1. Create a new spec to sync from a local directory to the remote cluster.
-This will immediately start up, and sync all the code from the container locally.
-Note that this is just a convenient way to get the code from the container.
+1. Create a new spec that describes a folder to sync between a local directory and a directory inside a running container on the remote cluster.
+The local directory is empty and that is okay.
+Because ksync is bi-directional, it will move all the files from the running container locally.
+This is just a convenient way to get the code from the container and skip a couple steps.
 If you're working with a local copy already, only the most recently updated files will be transfered between the container and your local machine.

     ```bash
     mkdir -p $(pwd)/ksync